theghostbel/gdocs-table-downloader/README.md

 Download your translations from Google Spreadsheet.
 Very popular library to support a workflow when you store your translations in Google Spreadsheets. <abbr title="gdocs-table-downloader">GTD</abbr>
-downloads translations for you, considering **your** files structure.
+downloads translations for you, considering **your** file structure.

 In other words, having a [spreadsheet](/docs/spreadsheet-window.png) like this: